fathinafiff/LLM-News-Summarizer/README.md

 This project provides a web application that allows users to input search queries for news articles, which are then summarized using a Groq API.
 The application retrieves news articles, processes them, and displays both the summarized content and the sources of the information.

-Here's a demonstration of how the application works:

 <div>
   <img align="center" src="references/example.gif">
 </div>